 Once the internal analysis is complete, the organization should have a clear idea of where they're excelling, where they're doing OK, and where current deficits and gaps lie.

-Beginning strategy formulation after this analysis will ensure your strategic plan has been formulated to take advantage of strengths and opportunities and offset or improve weaknesses & threats.
+Beginning strategy formulation after this analysis will ensure your strategic plan has been crafted to take advantage of strengths and opportunities and offset or improve weaknesses & threats.
+This way, the strategic management process remains focused on the identified priorities, enabling a well-informed and proactive approach to achieving your organizational goals.

 You can then be confident that you're funneling your resources, time, and focus effectively and efficiently.

-An external analysis looks at an organization's environment and how those factors currently impact or could impact the organization.
+As we stated before, the other type of strategic analysis is the external analysis which looks at an organization's environment and how those environmental factors currently impact or could impact the organization.

-A key difference between the external and the internal factors is that the organization has little to no control over external components.
+A key difference between the external and the internal factors lies in the organization's level of control.

-External factors of the organization include the industry the organization competes in, the political and legal landscape the organization operates in and the rules they have to play by, and the communities they operate in.
+External factors of the organization include the industry the organization competes in, the political and legal landscape the organization operates in, and the communities they operate in.

 The steps for conducting an external analysis are much the same as an internal analysis: